 So, we created ‘Say It Tika’ (Say It Right); a campaign powered by Vodafone and Google, that rallied the nation to help Google Maps find and fix its pronunciation blunders at sayittika.co.nz.

 This interactive site enabled locals to listen to every Maori place name in the country on a digital map.
 And drop a pin wherever Google Maps was falling short.
 In just 14 days, half the country engaged and 67,000+ pins were placed.
 Vodafone and Google then worked with linguists to fix these phonetic errors.

 This professional campaign titled 'Say It Tika' was published in New Zealand in September, 2017.
 It was created for the brand: Vodafone, by ad agency: FCB.
 This Digital medium campaign is related to the Electronics, Technology industry and contains 1 media asset.
-It was submitted about 4 years ago.
+It was submitted almost 5 years ago.